yiisoft/yii2/docs/guide/database-basics.md

 );
 ```

-After component is configured you can access using the following syntax:
+After the component is configured you can access it using the following syntax:

 ```php
 $connection = \Yii::$app->db;
 ```

 You can refer to [[\yii\db\Connection]] for a list of properties you can configure.
 Also note that you can define more
-than one connection components and use both at the same time if needed:
+than one connection component and use both at the same time if needed:

 ```php
 $primaryConnection = \Yii::$app->db;
 $secondaryConnection = \Yii::$app->secondDb;
 ```

-If you don't want to define connection as application component you can instantiate it directly:
+If you don't want to define the connection as an application component you can instantiate it directly:

 ```php
 $connection = new \yii\db\Connection(array(